 4.1.
 Changing Regulations

-As new challenges and opportunities are emerging, the government and financial authorities are likely to continue upgrading the regulatory environment for cryptocurrencies in India.
+As new challenges and opportunities emerge, the government and financial authorities will likely continue upgrading the regulatory environment for cryptocurrencies in India.
 The key focus might involve full compliance with the rules, clarification of taxation policies, and enhanced consumer protection measures.

 4.2.
 Growth of Institutional Participation